vdesabou/alfred-spotify-mini-player/docs/known-issues.md

 ## Spotify WEB API limitations

-* You cannot have more than 10000 tracks in _Your Music_.

 * The special playlists like _Daily Mix_ or _Discover Weekly_ are not supported by the workflow, there is no API available to do that.

 ## Mopidy